Arbaz-Gazge/simple-python-docker-project/README.md

-Docker Python Project
+# Docker Python Project
     Welcome to the Docker Python Project!
 This project demonstrates how to deploy a Python web application using Docker and a base Python 3 Linux image.
     Table of Contents
-    • Project Overview
+    •
     • Prerequisites
     • Project Structure
     • Setting Up the Project